nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 | Schema.org | see the definition of the property [schema:distribution](http://schema.org/distribution) of the [schema:Dataset](http://schema.org/Dataset) class.<br> see also the class [schema:DataDownload](http://schema.org/DataDownload) and its properties [schema:contentUrl](http://schema.org/contentUrl) and [schema:encodingFormat](http://schema.org/encodingFormat) |

 The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings suported by Europeana:  [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), [JSON-LD](https://www.w3.org/TR/json-ld/)  or [Turtle](https://www.w3.org/TR/turtle/)
-The files may possibly be compressed.
+The files may be compressed.
 Currently, Europeana supports only the GZip compression algorithm.

 ## Specifying listings of URIs
 void:rootResource